evkx/evkx.github.io/content/models/mercedes/eqs_suv/EQS_680_SUV/_index.md

 ## Cargo Capacity and Towing Ability

+The cargo capacity in the trunk is 440 liters.
 On the roof, you can load up to 100kg.
 Max weight is 3375kg, and with the base weight of 2735 kg, you can max load 640 kg, including driver and passengers.
 Some options can increase the base weight and reduce the max loading weight.

 You can order the car with a towbar.
 The maximum total weight on a braked trailer is 1800, and on unbraked, 750kg. <object type="image/svg+xml" data="modelnavigation.svg"></object>